AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/introduction/architecture.md

 ---
 title: Arquitetura do AEM as a Cloud Service
-description: Explore a arquitetura subjacente e as partes importantes do AEM as a Cloud Service com os Edge Delivery Services.
+description: Explore a arquitetura subjacente e as partes importantes do AEM as a Cloud Service com o Edge Delivery Services.
 role: Architect, Developer
 level: Beginner
 type: Tutorial